-The street’s flamenco stars are happy to sing or dance to the delight of locals and tourists alike, who cheer with claps and cheers.
+The street’s flamenco stars are happy to sing or dance to the delight of locals and tourists alike, who cheer with claps and clamour.
 Several of the street’s flamenco artists are truly talented and – despite advancing age – have not lost hope of one day being admitted to the lucrative stages of concert venues.

 Flamenco party all night in the city’s tablaos and peñas

 Once the last international star has left the stage, the flamenco party continues in the city’s small peñas (clubs) in the Santiago district, where local flamenco societies perform.
-The party doesn’t start until after midnight, but here you can see real, raw flamenco power in full bloom as ex older women with a lifetime of dance experience demonstrate convincing flamenco moves and swing their skirts so high you can see the Mamelukes.
+The party doesn’t start until after midnight, but here you can see real, raw flamenco power in full bloom as older women with a lifetime of dance experience demonstrate convincing flamenco moves and swing their skirts so high you can see the Mamelukes.

-If you’re lucky, you may also meet one or more of the festival’s famous flamenco artists, who often give a more informal performance themselves at a small peña after the evening’s concert.
+If you’re lucky, you may also meet one or more of the festival’s famous flamenco artists, who often give a more informal performance at a small peña after the evening’s concert.
 But no one knows in advance if it will happen or where and when.
 You may be lucky to get the word out during the evening, but in most cases it’s about being in the right place at the right time.

 Alongside the Festival de Jerez’s scheduled performances, there are also plenty of concerts at the city’s many tablaos, although the quality varies widely.
-But it’s worth popping in for a lucky night, because here you’ll find a different kind of intimate atmosphere and plenty of passion.
+But it’s worth popping in case of a lucky night, because here you’ll find a different kind of intimate atmosphere and plenty of passion.
 You can choose to have dinner or just a drink and some tapas at the concert, which typically starts at 10pm.
 Often the performers continue at the tables well into the night.

 Here you can buy tickets for concerts, workshops and masterclasses.
 Tickets can also be purchased at the ticket office at Teatro Villamarta.
 Sales of courses begin in November and ticket sales for performances open in December.